Many people who start a ketogenic diet often experience the unpleasant “keto flu,” which is the name for one or a combination of these symptoms.

 Don’t Forget The Water!

-While you need to make it a priority to keep your electrolyte intake escalated, it is also important to increase your water intake as well.
+While you need to make it a priority to keep your electrolyte in3take escalated, it is also important to increase your water int4ake as well.

 An easy and convenient way to determine hydration status is to check the color of your urine.
 If it is a pale yellow or clear color, like lemonade, then the odds are that you are well hydrated.